 RDP is particularly critical for biologic medicines, which may not be adequately protected by patents alone.
 Made using living organisms, biologics are so complex that it is possible for others to produce a version - or "biosimilar" - of a medicine that may not be covered within the scope of the innovator's patent.
 For this reason and others, U.S. law provides twelve years of RDP for biologics.
-This was not an arbitrary number, but rather the result of careful consideration and considerable research on the incentives necessary to ensure biopharmaceutical innovators and the associated global scientific ecosystem are able to sustainably pursue groundbreaking biomedical research.112
+This was not an arbitrary number, but rather the result of careful consideration and considerable research on the incentives necessary to ensure biopharmaceutical innovators and the associated global scientific ecosystem are able to sustainably pursue groundbreaking biomedical research.
+101

 Unfortunately, many U.S. trading partners do not provide RDP.
-Examples, some of which are described further in the country profiles below, include Algeria, Argentina, Brazil, China, Egypt, India and Turkey.
+Examples, some of which are described further in the country profiles below, include Algeria, Argentina, Brazil, China, Egypt, and India.
 Others, like Saudi Arabia, provide RDP but have allowed local companies to rely on data submitted by American innovators during the period of protection.
 This is contrary to WTO rules, which require parties to protect regulatory test data submitted as a condition of obtaining marketing approval against both disclosure and unfair commercial use.
 U.S. trade agreements generally require parties to provide RDP for a specified period of time, but some partner countries have not fully honored their commitments.
 For example, Mexico and Peru provide RDP for smallmolecule treatments, but not for biologics.
+Other countries have adopted mechanisms inconsistent with international rules that enable governments to circumvent RDP.
+Recently, the United Arab Emirates took the positive step of issuing an RDP Decree, but created an unprecedented exception to that protection.
+We urge the UAE Government to ensure that the Decree (and in particular the proposed exception in Article 5) is consistent with the UAE's international commitments and that it is implemented in a manner that provides effective and meaningful RDP for all innovative pharmaceuticals (including biologics).
 Israel enacted legislation affording limited RDP to small molecule drugs, but it fails to provide such protection for biologics.
-Israel established an inter-governmental committee in 2018 to consider providing RDP for biologics, although the process has not yet yielded a policy recommendation for providing adequate protection.
+Israel established an intergovernmental committee in 2018 to consider providing RDP for biologics, although the process has not yet yielded a policy recommendation for providing adequate protection.
 We urge Israel to complete the regulatory impact assessment process and provide a period of RDP for biologic drugs that reflects the highest international standards.
-Meanwhile, Canada passed legislation in 2014 that gives the Health Minister broad discretion to share undisclosed test data without safeguards to
+Meanwhile, Canada passed legislation in 2014 that gives the Health Minister broad discretion to share undisclosed test data without safeguards to protect against unfair commercial use.
+Other countries provide RDP in a manner that discriminates against foreign innovators.